webpack/webpack.js.org/src/content/concepts/configuration.md

   - byzyk
 ---

 You may have noticed that few webpack configurations look exactly alike.
-This is because __webpack's configuration file is a JavaScript file that exports a webpack [configuration](/configuration/).__ This configuration is then processed by webpack based upon its defined properties.
+This is because __webpack's configuration file is a JavaScript file that exports a webpack [configuration](/configuration/).__ This configuration is then processed by webpack based upon it's defined properties.

 Because it's a standard Node.js CommonJS module, you __can do the following__: